 The latent structure of the global macroeconomy can be interpreted through the estimated row and column factor loading matrices.
 We sort these estimates and compute the posterior probabilities that the differences between neighboring values are greater than 0.
-By comparing the posterior probabilities to 0.9, we can group countries and indicators accordingly.
+We then group countries and indicators by comparing these posterior probabilities against a 0.9 threshold: when the probability exceeds 0.9, it indicates that the neighboring values are significantly different, so they are placed in separate groups.

-Figure 6 displays the bar plot of sorted estimates for $\widehat{\mathbf{A}}$.
-The 19 countries are categorized into three groups: Japan in the first group, all European, Oceanian countries and Korea in the second, and the two North American countries in the third.
+Figure 6 displays the bar plot of sorted estimates for $\widehat{\mathbf{A}}$.11 The 19 countries are categorized into three groups: Japan in the first group, all European, Oceanian countries and Korea in the second, and the two North American countries in the third.
 These results suggest that while geographic factors influence the grouping, they are not the sole determinant, as evidenced by the integration of Oceanian and European countries into a single group.

-8Since the factor matrix has only one row, \mathbf{A} is effectively a 19 × 1 vector.
-However, we retain the notation \mathbf{A} for consistency.
+11Since the factor matrix has only one row, $\bf A$ is effectively a 19 × 1 vector.
+However, we retain the notation $\bf A$ for consistency.